cyishere/cyishere-gatsby/content/posts/2020-03-18-display-image-caption-in-gatsby.md

 ]
 ```

 And the "title" in the markdown syntax will automatically show as a caption.
-We can use the <code>.gatsby-resp-image-figcaption</code> to modify its styles.
+We can use the <code>.gatsby-resp-image-figcaption</code> class to modify its styles.